4Team Home Microsoft Office Marketplace logo Home | News | Help | Review Shopping Cart | English

 access Easy2Add

-1. Type your event details using the Keyboard
+2. Type your event or item details using the Keyboard

 Instructions and Basic Tips: